gupvar/personal-web-wowchemy/content/home/experience.md

     location: Pennsylvania
     date_start: '2020-05-01'
     date_end: ''
-    description: Taught several supply chain management and analytics courses at graduate and undergraduate levels.
+    description: Received awards for research and industry impact.
+Led the student supply chain club.
+Taught several supply chain management and analytics courses at the MBA and undergraduate levels.

   - title: Assistant Professor of OM and SCM
     company: Penn State Behrend